open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 #### Advantages

-* Functional advantage is that intermediate issue like network or feature flag service errors are automatically handled, as configuration is cached, and flags are evaluated locally.
+* Intermediate issues like network or feature flag service errors have no effect on flag evaluation, as the configuration is cached, and flags are evaluated locally.
   If an issue like network error is ongoing for a long time period, SDK provider state can also be reflected as stale.
-* Another functional advantage, initialization can have a fallback mechanism to dealing with situations like temporary network failure by starting from last received configuration or some other configuration, thus microservice can start with last feature flag configuration.
+* Initialization can have a fallback mechanism for dealing with situations like temporary network failure by starting from the last received configuration or some other configuration.
+Thus, microservice can start with the last feature flag configuration.
-* Feature flag configuration can be cached on CDN.
+* Feature flag configuration can be cached on a CDN.
 * Feature flag evaluation is done locally via the SDK and not affecting network traffic, hence can be fast and efficient.
-* Working without a relay proxy can still be efficient from SDK point of view, as flags are evaluated locally and network traffic does not block common flow.
+* Working without a relay proxy can still be efficient from an SDK point of view, as flags are evaluated locally, and network traffic does not block common flow.

 #### Disadvantages

-* When feature flag configuration is very large with many feature flags, network traffic and local cache sizes can be increased.
+* When feature flag configurations are very large with many feature flags, network traffic and local cache sizes can be increased.
+This can impact the time an SDK needs to initialize.
 * Local evaluation should be implemented at the SDK, developed and maintained for multiple languages.
 Considering rules like context properties based and percentage rollout strategies via hashing to buckets, it can be hard to keep 100% feature parity across languages.

 #### A note on client-side SDKs for web browser / client app